MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 #### Suggested actions for external identity providers

-The following are the steps that we suggest the external identity provider to carry out at their end.
-The list isn't exhaustive and the provider is encouraged to carry out additional validation activities as they see fit.
+We suggest that external identity providers complete these steps.
+The list isn't exhaustive, and providers should complete other validation steps as they see fit.

 1. From the request:
-   - Ensure that the redirect_uri is one of the published ones provided in [Entra ID call to the external identity provider](#entra-id-call-to-the-external-identity-provider).
+   - Ensure that the redirect_uri is published provided in [Entra ID call to the external identity provider](#entra-id-call-to-the-external-identity-provider).
-   - Ensure that the client_id has a value that they assigned to Entra ID, such as *ABCD*.
+   - Ensure that the client_id has a value assigned to Entra ID, such as *ABCD*.
    - The provider should first [validate](/entra/identity-platform/id-tokens#validating-an-id_token) the id_token_hint that is presented to it by Entra ID.
 1. From the claims in the id_token_hint:
    - They can (optionally) make a call to [Microsoft Graph](https://graph.microsoft.com/) to fetch additional details about this user.
 The **oid** and **tid** claims in the id_token_hint will be useful in this regard.
 See section 0 for details about the claims provided in the id_token_hint.